2 - Medical

 - Insect repellent

-- Prescription medications, contact lenses, and glasses
+- Prescription medications (including several days' worth of extra doses), contact lenses, and glasses

 - Pain relievers (aspirin, ibuprofen, acetaminophen)

-- Hand sanitizer (unscented)
+- Hand sanitizer

 - Epinephrine auto-injector (if you have severe allergies)